Wednesday, May 17, 2017, Tokyo, Japan

 The day started with the continuation of the Session 4, initiated on the previous day.
 Later on, the Session 5 got started with the topic Mission & Campaign designs.

-The first speeches in this session addressed the Asteroid Impact And Deflection Assessment (AIDA), the NASA’s Double Asteroid Redirection Test (DART) Mission and the ESA’s Asteroid Impact Mission (AIM).
-On this topic, Patrick Michel from CNRS and NEOShield-2, gave a speech about Performing Binary Asteroid Investigation and Supporting Planetary Defense on the AIM.
+The first talks in this session addressed the Asteroid Impact And Deflection Assessment (AIDA), the NASA’s Double Asteroid Redirection Test (DART) Mission and the ESA’s Asteroid Impact Mission (AIM).
+On this topic, Patrick Michel from CNRS and NEOShield-2, talked about Performing Binary Asteroid Investigation and Supporting Planetary Defense on the AIM.
 Besides his contributions to NEOShield-2, Patrick also performs researches for the AIDA mission together with the Observatoire de la Côte d´Azur (OCA).

 In the afternoon, Albert Falke, from Airbus DS Germany, representing the coordination of the NEOShield-2 project, presented the project overview and its achievements so far.

-Following Albert’s speech, Line Drube, from DLR, introduced the NEOTωIST mission concept, which is a relatively inexpensive Kinetic Impactor demonstration mission concept proposed by the NEOShield-2 project.
+Following Albert’s talk, Line Drube, from DLR, introduced the NEOTωIST mission concept, which is a relatively inexpensive Kinetic Impactor demonstration mission concept proposed by the NEOShield-2 project.

 Complementing Line’s speech, Kilian Engel, from Airbus DS Germany, explained how the NEOTωIST mission should be designed featuring NEO spin change and observer sub-spacecraft.